wip-abramson/aries-jupyter-playground/README.md

 To add an actor you need to make three changes:

 * Create a folder under `playground` for that actor and make sure it has a .env file under that folder.
 You can copy the template `actor` folder and use the `dummy.env` file to get started but will need to edit the file.
 * Define the actor services in the `docker-compose.yml`.
-More detailed instructions included in the comments on that file including commented out set of services for the actor `actor` that you can change.
+More detailed instructions included in the comments in that file, including commented out set of services for the actor `actor` that you can copy and use as a template to get started.
+You will need to edit these.
 * Add the new services to the DEFAULT_CONTAINERS variable in the `manage.sh` script

 Feel free to customise Alice and Bob aswell.
 It makes sense to name your actors something meaningful to the usecase you are trying to model.

+## ACA-Py Agent Configuration

+Each agent instance has it's own environment file e.g. `alice/.alice-example.env`.
+These define default ACA-PY environment variables, which are best understood by reading through the code that parses them.
+This can be found [here](https://github.com/hyperledger/aries-cloudagent-python/blob/main/aries_cloudagent/config/argparse.py).

 ## Using Different Indy Networks